ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 * a BPI service version,
 * the BPI service provider,
 * the BPI Service endpoint(s),
-* the BPI Service endpoint specification endpoint,
+* the BPI Service endpoint-specification endpoint,
 * the Cryptographic Prover system,
 * the Cryptographic Prover system specification.